 ‘Enjoy it!’ he says.
 ‘We’ve not stopped since we moved in.’

 He thinks for a second.
-‘We could have dinner tomorrow night and watch a film — maybe try to make it to the end of that Brad Pitt film.’
+‘We could cook a really nice dinner tomorrow night and then watch a film — maybe try to make it to the end of that Brad Pitt film.’

 ‘Sounds like a plan.’

 The next evening, Chris cooks and I help (by staying out of his way).
 We put on some music and because the weather’s nice, we open the windows and patio doors.
 It’s almost — but not quite — like being abroad.

 The light fades quickly.
 One minute it’s light, the next it’s dark, but we leave the windows open, enjoying what’s left of the summer, chatting and laughing and enjoying the house for the first time in months.

 I lean back against my chair, and as I do, something moves behind Chris’s head.
 There’s another flicker to my left.
 I hear buzzing.
 And then a huge insect flies into Chris’s face.